D-J-Harris/d-j-harris.github.io/_posts/2020-04-10-getting_the_ball_rolling.md

 processing (NLP) and theoretical machine learning, but we'll see...

 In addition, I plan to post more infrequent deeper dives on a smattering of these posts (or 'Bites'), which I've humorously called 'Monthly Mouthfuls'.
-This will be a segment where I synthesis interesting ideas into code, which you can follow to learn how it might be implemented.
+This will be a segment where I synthesise interesting ideas into code, which you can follow to learn how it might be implemented.

 ## Being a Good Little Scientist